ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/Develop-Conda-Kernel.md

 # Develop a Conda Kernel

 In this tutorial, you will create a `conda` kernel.
-Please do not skip this step, as the kernel you create in the final exercise will be required to complete the remaining tutorials and the final project.
+Please do not skip this tutorial, as the kernel you create in the final exercise will be required to complete the remaining tutorials and the final project.
 You will perform all tasks for this section in a terminal—not within this notebook.

 To open a terminal: